gabrielesp/FoMpy/README.rst

 References
 +++++++++++++++++++

-.. [#] G.Espiñeira et al. “FoMPy: A figure of merit extraction tool for semiconductor device simulations” in 2018 Joint International EUROSOI Workshop and International Conference on Ultimate Integration on Silicon (EUROSOI-ULIS) doi :10.1109/ULIS.2018.8354752
+.. [#] G.Espiñeira, N.Seoane, D.Nagy, G.Indalecio and A.J.García Loureiro, “FoMPy: A figure of merit extraction tool for semiconductor device simulations” in 2018 Joint International EUROSOI Workshop and International Conference on Ultimate Integration on Silicon (EUROSOI-ULIS) doi :10.1109/ULIS.2018.8354752
-.. [#] G.Espiñeira et al. “Impact of threshold voltage extraction methods on semiconductor device variability” in Solid-State Electron, ISSN: 0038-1101
+.. [#] G.Espiñeira, D.Nagy, G.Indalecio, A.J.García Loureiro and N.Seoane, “Impact of threshold voltage extraction methods on semiconductor device variability” in Solid-State Electron, ISSN: 0038-1101